 Day to day operational responsibilities for the running of YMCA Fairthorne Group are delegated to the senior management team.

-The team is headed by our Chief Executive, Chief Financial Officer, Chief Operating Officer, six further directors and over 300 staff.
+The team is headed by our Chief Executive, Chief Financial Officer, five further directors and over 300 staff.

 Chief Executive Officer – Chris Hand